OBOAcademy/obook/docs/lesson/ontology-design.md

 For example, we can use a named class to capture all the individuals that are idiopathic diseases.
 But we could also describe the class of idiopathic disease as all the instances that are '_has modifier'_ idiopathic disease.

 In OWL, there are three main types of restrictions that can be placed on classes.
 These are **quantifier restriction**, **cardinality restrictions**, and **hasValue** restriction.
-In this tutorial will initially focus on quantifier restrictions.
+In this tutorial, we will initially focus on quantifier restrictions.

 Quantifier restrictions are further categorized into two types, the **existential** and the **universal** restriction.